mpv-player/mpv/DOCS/man/options.rst

         support newer colorspaces like BT.2020 correctly.
 However, ``vdpau`` doesn't support 10 bit or HDR encodings, so these limitations are unlikely to be relevant.

-        ``vaapi`` and ``d3d11va`` are safe.
-Enabling deinterlacing (or simply their respective post-processing filters) will possibly at least reduce color quality by converting the output to a 8 bit format.

         ``dxva2`` is not safe.
 It appears to always use BT.601 for forced RGB conversion, but actual behavior depends on the GPU drivers.
 Some drivers